coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ```

-Alot is going on in this file, so let's take sometime to break it down.
+A lot is going on in this file, so let's take some time to break it down.

-First, variables are defined to hold the environment variables in the `env.json` file, then another variable is defined to hold the identifier for the keychain service : `my-todo-app` (this value is to be unique for every application) and then another defined to get the `keytar` account.
+First, variables are defined to hold the environment variables in the `env.json` file, then another variable is defined to hold the identifier for the keychain service: `my-todo-app` (this value is to be unique for every application) and then another defined to get the `keytar` account.

 Next, more variables are defined to hold the access token gotten from Auth0, the profile of the logged in user and the refresh token that helps us get a new access token after the current access token has expired.

 The following functions are then defined

-1. `getAccessToken` : returns the access token from Auth0 after a successfull authentication
+1. `getAccessToken`: returns the access token from Auth0 after a successful authentication
-2. `getProfile` : returns the profile of the logged in user
+2. `getProfile`: returns the profile of the logged in user
 3. `getAuthenticationURL` : constructs and returns an Auth0 authentication page URL.
-4. `refreshTokens` : This method gets the refresh token saved in our keychain and uses it to fetch a new access token from Auth0's API.
+4. `refreshTokens`: This method gets the refresh token saved in our keychain and uses it to fetch a new access token from Auth0's API.
 It then returns a promise that resolves with the new access token.
-5. `loadTokens` : This method takes the callback URL from Auth0 after a successfull authentication and gets the **authorization code** from the callback URL query string.
-It then uses this code to call the Auth0 api to get the access token, user profile and refresh token.
-The access token and profile are saved in variables while the refresh token is saved in keychain.
+5. `loadTokens`: This method takes the callback URL from Auth0 after successful authentication and gets the **authorization code** from the callback URL query string.
+It then uses this code to call the Auth0 API to get the access token, user profile and refresh token.
+The access token and profile are saved in variables while the refresh token is saved in the keychain.
-6. `logout` : This method deletes the refresh token from keychain and sets the profile, access token and refresh token variables to `null`.
+6. `logout`: This method deletes the refresh token from the keychain and sets the profile, access token and refresh token variables to `null`.

 All these methods are then returned from the module for public access.